About Achievers Early College Prep Charter School

 Our Core Values

 We don’t believe in focusing on more than a just a few goals at a time.
 We believe in moving away from becoming “jack of all” and perfecting concrete skills, specific bodies of content, and teaching strategies.
 This will drive how we develop our team, curricular choices we make, and programmatic ones as well.
-We will do this with our following core values: Ambition, Allegiance, Accuracy and Ability!
+We will do this with our following core values: Ability, Allegiance, Tenacity, Empathy and Excellence!

 We are a team and family!
 We believe in tapping into each other's strengths and traits in our team and students, growing them, and holding each other accountable.
 Just like a family, we are loyal to each other, holding each other to a high bar of excellence!